arnans/gogo7-schematics/README.md

 - Signal

 **Voltage Divider:**
 Since the ESP32-S3 uses 3.3V for its ADC inputs, a voltage divider circuit scales down the input signal from 5V to 3.3V.
+This circuit consists of two resistors 11K, 22K ohmes.
+This divider circuit also pulls down the AN GPIO when no sensor is connected, making the readout always zero.

 Here are the pins used for the GoGo sensor ports: